-The number of individuals experiencing hip along with back pain is increasing and could benefit from chiropractic hip realignment.
+The number of individuals experiencing hip and back pain is increasing and could benefit from chiropractic hip realignment.
 Chiropractic treatment is the recommended first-line option for hip pain and other issues related to misaligned hips.
 It is non-invasive and allows the body to heal naturally.

 Hips that fall out of proper alignment have the potential to cause a variety of health issues in the body.
-The hips support a great deal of the body’s weight and facilitate substantial movement.
-The hips need to be properly balanced to allow for optimal mobility without compensation from the lower back and legs.
+The hips support much of the body’s weight and facilitate substantial movement.
+The hips must be properly balanced to allow optimal mobility without compensation from the lower back and legs.
 A shift in the hips can occur from:

 Shifted hips can cause pain in the low back, hips, and legs.
 This occurs from an altered gait and range of motion in this region.
 However, the hip joints, pelvic bones, muscles, and ligaments can all contribute to hip shifting and pain.
 Hip issues can also cause sciatica.

-The hips do not receive as much attention until aches and pain start to present.
+The hips do not receive as much attention until aches and pain are present.
 Our hips are involved in nearly everything we do, providing numerous functions.
 It is no wonder they can cause tremendous pain when they’re out of alignment.
 The hips:

 How to know if a hip adjustment is necessary?
-If there is any type of discomfort, soreness, and especially pain, a chiropractor is the best medical professional to perform an examination and recommend if an adjustment is necessary or could just need ice/heat and rest.
+Suppose there is any type of discomfort, soreness, and especially pain.
+In that case, a chiropractor is the best medical professional to perform an examination and recommend if an adjustment is necessary or it could just need ice/heat and rest.

-However, if the source is being caused by another condition or injury the chiropractor will recommend the proper health care professional/specialist that can treat the issue.
-Hip pain can also be brought on from a different part of the body having its own issues.
+However, if another condition or injury is causing the source, the chiropractor will recommend the proper health care professional/specialist to treat the issue.
+Hip pain can also be brought on by a different body part having its own issues.
 One of the most common types of hip pain is actually from a hernia or sciatica.

 Chiropractic techniques focus on rebalancing the body, especially when realigning the hips.
 Manual manipulation and mobilization treatment techniques can improve flexibility, strength, and positioning to promote optimal balance and hip realignment.

-A combination of adjustment techniques can be performed on the hip and spinal joints.
-Massage treatment can be incorporated into the treatment plan to loosen tight muscles, as the hips are realigned and are able to move freely.
-The holistic nature of chiropractic doesn’t just treat just the symptoms but identifies and treats the root cause.
-If the pain continues or worsens then the possibility for hip surgery could be recommended.
+Adjustment techniques can be used on the hip and spinal joints.
+Massage treatment can be incorporated into the treatment plan to loosen tight muscles, as the hips are realigned and can move freely.
+The holistic nature of chiropractic doesn’t just treat the symptoms but identifies and treats the root cause.
+If the pain continues or worsens, then the possibility of hip surgery could be recommended.

 Working on imbalanced hips is not as straightforward as adjusting the low back.
-This is because there are a variety of arteries, nerves, joints, muscles, and other tissue structures that need to be considered during hip realignment.
+This is because various arteries, nerves, joints, muscles, and other tissue structures need to be considered during hip realignment.
 A chiropractor will use a careful combination of techniques when treating an imbalanced hip due to the complex nature of the area.
 In addition to chiropractic adjustments, chiropractors will suggest ways to improve hip mobility at home.
 This includes:

 These will help prevent the hips from shifting out of alignment.
 Treating pain at its source is what chiropractors do.
-Chiropractic hip realignment along with the realignment of the spine will allow the body to move freely, maintain balance and strength.
+Chiropractic hip realignment and the spine’s realignment will allow the body to move freely and maintain balance and strength.